A citrus and miso glaze takes grilled eggplant to a new place. A very good place.

 - 1 large eggplant

-- 1 tbsp shiro miso paste (white miso paste) check label if gluten free
+- 1 tablespoon shiro miso paste (white miso paste) check label if gluten free

 - 1 clove garlic crushed or grated